Extended Producer Responsibility (EPR) for waste reduction

 Full repost available in English.

-Executive summary available in English, Polish, Estonian, and Croatian.
+Executive summary available in English, Polish, Estonian, Croatian, French, and Ukrainian.

 The European Union stands at a critical juncture.
 With six planetary boundaries already breached and a rapidly shifting global economy, the Circular Economy Act (CEA) should serve as a guiding compass to drive how we consume and produce differently, how we empower communities, and build resilient economies through job creation in circular sectors.
 It must promote value preservation and ensure the strategic use of our resources, while ensuring a safe and toxic-free transition for workers, SMEs, and citizens.